Rippleside, Victoria: History

 Geelong's early settlers were attracted to the area which is now Rippleside because of its convenience, being close to the Melbourne-Geelong Road which runs to the west of Rippleside Park.
 By 1854, after Geelong settlers had purchased lands in the area, the Rippleside Hotel and local general store were opened.
 The Melbourne-Geelong railway, opened in 1857, also runs on the western boundary of the suburb, and the nearby North Geelong railway station, called West Geelong in its first couple of years, was opened in 1883.

 The Post Office opened on 19 May 1986, replacing the nearby North Geelong office.

 The Balmoral Quay development, previously known as Rippleside Quay, is under construction and will involve the construction of over 50 luxury townhouses, a marina, and a boardwalk connecting Rippleside Beach and St Helens Park.
 The development will cost an estimated $80 million.

 In January 2018, the newly refurbished Rippleside beach, and the latest expansion of the Bay trail between Rippleside and St Helens beaches, was opened to the public.

 Rippleside Park

 Rippleside Park is in the suburb of Rippleside and overlooks Corio Bay.
 It has a Vietnam War memorial, facing Melbourne Road.

 The park is used for many Geelong events such as charity events and fun runs.
-The park and the adjoining beach are popular with local families and tourists because there are several picnic and barbecue areas, as well as a community-funded wooden playground.
+The park and the adjoining beach are popular with local families and tourists because there are several picnic and barbecue areas.
+It previously had a community-funded wooden playground, but this was removed in 2024 and a new playground and toilet block are currently under construction.

 Its large open area is popular with dog walkers and fitness groups.
 There is also a restaurant/café, as well as ample parking.

 The adjoining beachfront is popular.
 Its footpath heads south towards Western Beach and Geelong's waterfront, and north to St Helens and Corio Quay.

 The City Council maintains the park and its facilities.